-Student Loan processor tells 16,500 borrowers of data breach
+Student loan company tells 16,500 borrowers of data breach

 - Amazon's employee count declines for first time since 2009

+Access Group said the information was inadvertently released by Nelnet, which processes student loans for Access Group.
+To prevent something similar in the future, Access Group will continue to monitor its vendors and require written data transfer protocols.

+A message left with a spokesman for Nelnet was not immediately returned Friday.

-According to its website, Access Group stopped making student loans in 2010.
+According to information on its website, Access Group stopped making loans in 2010, due to legislation that eliminated the federally guaranteed student loan program.

+Access Group Education Lending is the servicing, loan portfolio management and default division of AccessLex Institute.
+AccessLex Institute is a nonprofit company, based in West Chester, Pennsylvania, that focuses on serving law students.
+The company works to make legal education accessible to people from all backgrounds and has programs to help law students manage their personal finances, its website says.

+Associated Press writer Andrew Welsh-Huggins contributed to this report from Columbus, Ohio